sajikdan/MultimediaApplication/README.md

-# FinalProject
+# Final Project

-## Suggestion
+## Genreal
-1. Provide several functions for a function required.
+1. CamelCase is used.
-2. Use CamelCase.
+2. Console is used currently for interacttion.